porsche-design-system/porsche-design-system/packages/components/src/components/navigation/tabs-bar/tabs-bar.code.md

 ## Theme variants

 Choose between `light` and `dark` theme by using the `theme` property.
 Default theme is `light`.
-The Theme the text color of the tabs.
+The Theme changes the text color of the tabs.

 <Playground :themeable="true">
   <template v-slot="{theme}">